cs3157-borowski/recitations/recitation_1/bash.md

 ```
 Lets's say we have a file called cut_demo.txt with some names in it;
 ```
-#This is the direct snapshot of a terminal, we will use the `$` symbol to differentiate it from codes in a text editor
+#This is the direct snapshot of a terminal
+# we will use the `$` symbol to differentiate it from codes in a text editor

 $ cat cut_demo.txt
 $ Dr. Borowski
 $ Leslie Chang